 - Program Administration Family

-For Unclassified Adjunct Faculty the there are the following distinct appointments outlined in the AFT Collective Bargaining Agreement for our Adjunct Faculty:
+For Unclassified Adjunct Faculty there are the following distinct appointments.
+Refer to PSUFA Collective Bargaining Agreement for details:

 - Instructional Appointments & Lecturers, Adjunct Faculty, or Emeritus Faculty